Saturday, January 1, 2022

 Destruction of the herds meant destruction of the Plains tribes' way of life.

-(Painting by Frederic Remington.)
+(Copy of a painting by Frederic Remington.)

 Buffalo on Teddy Roosevelt's old North Dakota ranch.
 Author's collection.